vchan2/MerrickMath.github.io-CelebrateMath/index.md

-Where are we without math.
+Where would we be without math?